pure-data/deken/developer/README.md

 $ docker run --rm -ti -e DEKEN_USERNAME=mydekuser --user $(id -u) --volume $(pwd):/deken registry.git.iem.at/pd/deken deken upload *.dek
 ~~~

+Note: within the container, `deken` will not attempt to GPG-sign your packages by default.
+If your container has access to your GPG keys, you can enable signing by passing the `--sign-gpg` flag to `deken package` (resp. `deken upload`).

 ### Manual bootstrap

 ~~~sh